trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   (2010) Samina Yasmeen (editor), Muslims In Australia: The Dynamics of Exclusion and Inclusion, MUP
 -   (2012) Mehmet Ozlap, Islam between tradition and modernity: An Australian perspective, Barton Books.
 -   (2012) Fethi Mansouri (editor), Vince Marotta (editor) Muslims in the West and the Challenges of Belonging, Melbourne University Press
--   (2013) Han, E. & Rane, H. Making Australian Foreign Policy on Israel -Palestine: Media Coverage, Public Opinion and Interest Groups, Melbourne University Press, Carlton.
+-   (2013) Han, E. & Rane, H. Making Australian Foreign Policy on Israel-Palestine: Media Coverage, Public Opinion and Interest Groups, Melbourne University Press, Carlton.
 -   (2014) Rane, H. Ewart, J. & Martinkus, J. Media Framing of the Muslim World: Conflicts, Crises and Contexts, Palgrave Macmillan, New York.
 -   (2015) Nora Amath, The Phenomenology of Community Activism: Muslim Civil Society Organisations in Australia, Melbourne University Press